József Bozsik: Playing career

-As an 11-year-old, Bozsik attracted the attention of Budapest Hónved and the club signed him to the youth team.
+As an 11-year-old, Bozsik attracted the attention of Budapest Honvéd and the club signed him to the youth team.
 In 1943, he made his debut for the first team against Vasas SC.
-He made his debut for Hungary at the age of 21 against Bulgaria on 17 August 1947 and went on to win 101 caps and score 11 goals between then and his final cap on 18 April 1962 against Uruguay.
+He made his debut for Hungary at the age of 21 against Bulgaria on 17 August 1947 and went on to win 101 caps and score 11 goals by the time he last played for the national side on 18 April 1962 against Uruguay.
 He remained the most capped Hungarian player until 2016, when his record was broken by goalkeeper Gábor Király.

 Bozsik won the Olympic gold medal with his country in 1952 in Helsinki and finished second with the Hungarian team in the 1954 FIFA World Cup.
 He also took part in Hungary's famous 6–3 win over England at Wembley and the team's 7–1 win over England in Budapest.

 In 1956–57, Bozsik returned from Honvéd's winter tour to play in the 1958 FIFA World Cup.
 A year later, he won the Mitropa Cup with Honvéd.
 In all, he played 477 top-level games for KAC (and its legal successor BHSE) and scored 33 goals.